ING Banner

 13. Now use RAISE MAIN to raise the upper shutter, until another 'clunk' is heard, and the shutter stops moving.

-14. To fully open the upper shutter RAISE MICRO must be used again, until the 'clunk' is heard and the telescope stops moving.
+14. To fully open the upper shutter RAISE MICRO must be used again, until the 'clunk' is heard and the shutter stops moving.

-16. Push and hold the PRIMARY MIRROR OPEN button until all the petals are fully open.
+15. Push and hold the PRIMARY MIRROR OPEN button at the engineering rack until all the petals are fully open.
 The telescope needs to be at or near access park in order to make sure they have opened fully.

-Twilight sky or dome flats should be acquired at least once per run to reduce WFC images.
-Preferably, they should have between 20000 and 30000 counts illumination, which could be measured in IRAF/DS9 with imexam (by pressing "c" for column cut over the DS9 window).
+A set of twilight sky or dome flats should be acquired at least once per run to reduce WFC images.
+Preferably, they should have between 20,000 and 30,000 counts illumination, which could be measured in IRAF/DS9 with imexam (by pressing "c" for column cut over the DS9 window).

 1. Include the blank fields catalog ("Table of 38 blank fields for sky flats" - newblank38 catalogue) using: